evanwill/refine-lessons/advanced_api.md

 These are simple free APIs for demonstration purposes, but it is important to critically investigate services to more fully understand the potential of the metrics.
 Both APIs use a [naive bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) to categorize text input.
 These models must be trained on pre-labeled data and will be most accurate on similar text.
-Text Processing is trained on twitter and movie review corpus[^1], while Sentiment Tool is trained on IMDb movie reviews.[^2] Thus both are optimized for small bits of modern English language similar to a review.
+Text Processing is trained on twitter and movie reviews[^1], and Sentiment Tool on IMDb movie reviews[^2].
+Thus both are optimized for small bits of modern English language similar to a review, with a limited bag of words used to determine the sentiment probabilities.
-The models are unlikely to produce quality results for sonnets filled with archaic words and phrases.
+Neither is likely to produce quality results for the sonnets filled with archaic words and phrases.
-In humanities we should be asking questions about the algorithms and thinking critically about the metrics they are capable of producing.
-This is not a new technical skill, but an application of the historian's traditional expertise, not unlike unraveling the bias and limitations of physical primary source materials.

 [^1]: Jacob Perkins, "Sentiment Analysis with Python NLTK Text Classification", http://text-processing.com/demo/sentiment/
 [^2]: Vivek Narayanan, Ishan Arora, Arjun Bhatia, "Fast and accurate sentiment classification using an enhanced Naive Bayes model", 2013, [arXiv:1305.6143](https://arxiv.org/abs/1305.6143).

+We should be asking questions about the algorithms and thinking critically about the metrics they are capable of producing.
+This is not a new technical skill, but an application of the historian's traditional expertise, not unlike interrogating physical primary materials to unravel the bias and read between the lines.
+Humanities scholars have expertise in synthesizing and evaluating convoluted sources to reveal important narratives, and must carry that skill into digital realm.
+OpenRefine's flexible ability to wrangle data from raw aggregation to analysis supports exploratory research and formation of new arguments that would be difficult with any other tool.